 In order to expose medical students to this exciting field, faculty in the Department of Otolaryngology-Head & Neck Surgery are extensively involved in the education of medical students on multiple levels.
 Faculty and residents take part in the education of medical students throughout all four years of training.
 These educational experiences begin in the MSI year with teaching in gross anatomy, didactic lectures on specific aspects of Otolaryngology and Head & Neck Surgery, participation in the Continuity Curriculum and coordination of an elective soft tissue course, among other opportunities.
 Our participation in the medical student curriculum continues through the MSIV year with ambulatory and surgical clinical elective programs.
 Faculty members are also available for both basic science and clinical research opportunities for interested students.

 More information and specific descriptions of the educational offerings available to medical students through the Department of Otolaryngology-Head & Neck Surgery.

 In addition to the educational opportunities during the school year and through the curriculum, the Department of Otolaryngology-Head & Neck Surgery offers paid internship opportunities during the summer months.
 These research internships are available through application (deadline March or April) and provide medical students with a very valuable research opportunity.
-Dr. Lina Reiss coordinates the summer research internship program.
+Dr. Mathew Geltzeiler coordinates the summer research internship program.

 Medical Student education in the Department of Otolaryngology is currently coordinated by Dr. Mark K. Wax.